django-commons/django-typer/doc/source/tutorial.rst

 Tutorial: Building Commands
 ===========================

-Using the :class:`~django_typer.TyperCommand` class is very similar to using the BaseCommand_ class.
+Using the :class:`~django_typer.management.TyperCommand` class is very similar to using the BaseCommand_ class.
 The main difference is that we use Typer_'s decorators, classes and type annotations to define the command's command line interface instead of argparse_ as BaseCommand_ expects.

 Upstream Libraries
 ------------------